 - Queensland Perioperative and Periprocedural Anaesthetic Mortality Review Committee (QPPAMRC) outcomes review - to identify opportunities to improve anaesthetic practice and patient outcomes in Queensland Health facilities.

 - Quality Focused Interventions for the Relief of Symptoms Team (QFIRST).
 A multidisciplinary model of care to improve the management of high risk patients by providing seamless continuity of care from decision to intervention that aligns with the patients goals for recover (right care in the right place at the right time).

-- Multidisciplinary Team Training – to improve operating theatre performance, communication and culture and safe, sustainable service delivery in rural and remote Queensland.
+- Rural Perioperative Team Training Program – to improve operating theatre performance, communication and culture and safe, sustainable service delivery in rural and remote Queensland.

 Phone: +61 7 3328 9164